AstroVisBench: A Code Benchmark for Scientific Computing and Visualization in Astronomy: Related Work

 Researchers have conducted human evaluations to assess LLM-generated code for charts~\cite{cheng-etal-2023-gpt, 10541799} and visualization design~\cite{10344146, kim2025goodchatgptgivingadvice}.
 Automatic evaluation methods have also been developed that span rule-based evaluations~\cite{li2024visualizationgenerationlargelanguage, maddigan2023chat2visfinetuningdatavisualisations}, self-evaluation~\cite{dibia-2023-lida, han2023chartllamamultimodalllmchart}, and structured LLM-as-a-judge approaches~\cite{podo2024vievallmconceptualstack, chen2025viseval} like the one used in \benchname{}.
 EvaLLM~\cite{podo2024vievallmconceptualstack} is one such method that uses an LLM to judge generated Vega-lite visualizations against the ground truth by comparing their JSON representations, yet this approach relies on surface-level code similarity rather than code execution.
 VisEval~\cite{chen2025viseval} uses an execution-based, automatic evaluation method that directly evaluates a visualization as produced from executing LLM-generated code, using a combination of rule-based methods and a VLM.
 However, they only assess readability, while we focus on scientific utility informed by professional astronomers.
+In addition to these benchmarks, there have also been work on dedicated solutions for visualization code generation. \citet{zhao-etal-2025-chartcoder} tackles a chart-to-code task by synthetically generating a large dataset and using it to fine-tune an LLM.
+MatPlotAgent~\cite{yang-etal-2024-matplotagent} is an agentic framework for visualization code generation given a user query and tabular data. \benchname{} stands out by evaluating how well models support end-to-end research workflows in this domain, which existing methods with standardized data access and no domain focus do not address.
 Finally, prior work has also evaluated the capacity for models to understand charts \cite{zhong2025domaincqa,wang2024charxiv}.
 Here, we tackle the opposite problem: chart generation.